Liquid refractive index

 Description

-Measuring the refractive index of a liquid is a fundamental optical analysis used to determine how light propagates in a sample.
-This index, specific to each substance, depends on the chemical composition, purity and concentration of the liquid.
+Measuring the refractive index of a liquid is a fundamental optical analysis used to determine how light propagates within a sample.
+This index, unique to each substance, depends on the liquid's

-Performed by temperature-controlled refractometry , this measurement is a rapid and reliable indicator of the quality, authenticity and identity of a product.
+chemical composition, purity, and concentration Performed by temperature-controlled refractometry , this measurement provides a rapid and reliable indicator of a product's quality, authenticity, and identity

 Principle and method of analysis

-Refractometry is based on the principle of light bending as it passes through two media of different optical densities.
-The refractometer measures the angle of refraction between the incident light and the light refracted at the surface of the liquid.
+Refractometry is based on the principle of the deviation of light when it passes through two media of different optical densities.
+The refractometer measures the angle of refraction between the incident light and the refracted light at the surface of the liquid.

-The refractive index (n) is then calculated according to Snell-Descartes' law , usually at a standard wavelength (589 nm) and at a controlled temperature (20 °C or 25 °C).
+The refractive index (n) is then calculated according to Snell's law , generally at a standard wavelength (589 nm) and a controlled temperature (20 °C or 25 °C).

-- essential or vegetable oils , to check their purity and origin;
+- essential or vegetable oils , to control their purity and origin;

 - hydroalcoholic extracts or aqueous solutions , to assess the concentration of solutes;